intellifi-nl/webapi-doc/README.md

 Another great example of a zone could be your smartphone.
 Lot's of smartphones support the detection if iBeacons.
 It's a matter of the right app to report this information to a server.
 And voilà: here's another zone that you can use to detect your items.

-A zone is an abstraction and is not avaialble as a resource.
-Please make sure to read more about the locatons resource, there we will 'connect' the zone to the rest of the description.
+A zone is an abstraction and is not avaialble as a seperate resource.
+Please make sure to read more about the locations resource, there we will 'connect' the zone to the rest of the description.

 Explorability
 =============